maximetouroute/Sign-Language-Detector/README.md

 # Sign Language Detect

 This project was developped as part of a Computer Vision course to demonstrate the workflow of a basic machine learning approach.
-In a single app, you can train your computer to recognize your own hand signs language, and launch an automatic hand sign language recogniser based on your training data.
+In a single app, you can train your computer to recognize your own hand signs language, and launch an automatic hand signs language recogniser based on your training data.

 # How to use the app
 * Find a well lit room with a uniform background